snovvcrash/DivideAndScan/README.md

 positional arguments:
   {add,scan,report}
-    add              run a full port scan {masscan,rustscan,naabu} and add the output to DB scan             run targeted Nmap scans against hosts and ports from DB report           merge separate Nmap outputs into a single report in different formats
+    add              run a full port scan {masscan,rustscan,naabu,nmap} and add the output to DB scan             run targeted Nmap scans against hosts and ports from DB report           merge separate Nmap outputs into a single report in different formats